oemof/tespy/docs/tutorials_examples/tutorial_starting_values.rst

 defined.

 To correctly determine the enthalpies and pressures, we can import CoolProp directly.
-It is important to note that the PropertySI function (PropsSI) uses with SI unit.
+It is important to note that the PropertySI function (PropsSI) is used with SI unit.
 These may differ from the units defined in the network.

 .. code-block:: python